1779 Virginia gubernatorial election

 A gubernatorial election was held in Virginia on June 1, 1779.
 The delegate from Albemarle County Thomas Jefferson defeated the president of the Council of State John Page.

-The incumbent governor Patrick Henry was ineligible for re-election due to term limits established by the Constitution of Virginia.
+The incumbent governor of Virginia Patrick Henry was ineligible for re-election due to term limits established by the Constitution of Virginia.
 The election was conducted by the Virginia General Assembly in joint session.
 No candidate had a majority after the first count, requiring a second ballot between the two top-finishers.